 Oppenheim Tertiary Education Trust Fund

 The Oppenheim Trust was founded in November 1989 by Dr and Mrs Oppenheim to provide assistance to Blind Foundation clients undertaking or about to enter tertiary education.

 Priority is given to assisting with the cost of fees.
 Successful grants are awarded in mid-February each year.

+Applications are closed for 2017.
+The Oppenheim Trust will open for applications for 2018 on 29 September 2017.
 The closing date for applications to be received is Thursday, 11 January 2018.

 Applications for grants from the Forsyth Fund can be made by registered clients of the Blind Foundation who live in the Forsyth Fund Area.
 The grants are to help meet the additional costs of blindness, thereby assisting clients to enhance their potential and independence.

 The key areas for which grants are available are:

 - Provision of equipment directly related to sight loss – applicants require a supporting recommendation from a qualified rehabilitation staff member.